etijskens/et-micc2/INSTALLATION.rst

 Micc2_ can be installed in different ways on your system.
 Here is a simple decision scheme:

+* if your OS is MACOS or Linux:

   * If your system is your own desktop or laptop, go to :ref:`desktop installation`
   * If your system is a VSC HPC cluster, go to :ref:`VSC cluster installation`.
     There are only a few important differences with the desktop installation.
     Installation on other HPC clusters is problably quite similar.

+* If your OS is Windows, go to :ref:`windows-options`.
+Micc2_ was initially developed for HPC purposes.
+As most HPC clusters have a Linux OS, Micc2_ was developed for Linux, and, by extension, MACOS.
+However, many HPC users are running Windows on their desktop, so after Micc2_ settled, (some) support for Windows was added.

 .. _desktop installation: